-If your child is born in Victoria, it's a legal requirement to register the birth within 60 days by sending us a Birth Registration Statement (BRS).
+If your child is born in Victoria, it's a legal requirement to register the birth within 60 days by sending us a Birth Registration Statement.
 There's no fee to do this.

 When you register the birth, you don't automatically get a birth certificate.
 You can order a certificate at the time of registration or order one separately later.

-The hospital, medical facility or midwife will give you a BRS when your child is born.
+The hospital, medical facility or midwife will give you a birth registration statement when your child is born.